 Once Noboru had left, Rukia wasted no time.
 "Before we begin, will you confide in me what brought this on?"

-Tatsuki sat down across from her, feeling a little ridiculous in her jogging togs in front of the dignified young woman clad in her kimono.
+Tatsuki sat down across from her, feeling a little ridiculous and childish in her jogging togs in front of the dignified young woman clad in her kimono.
 Yet even this was not enough to prevent her from continuing.
 She was nothing if not determined.
 "For the past few months, I've been having dreams.
 Really awful ones.
 And not just me.
 Orihime too, though she claims to not remember them.
 Maybe it's true, maybe she just doesn't want to remember.
 What counts is that in all of them there's this… creature that looks exactly like Ichigo.
 It never really does anything.
 Just follows us, always getting closer every time.
 And I don't think this is just a case of nerves or dreams.
 It's real.
 And getting stronger.
 So can you tell me what it is?"

 Tatsuki blinked, surprised.
 She hadn't expected Rukia to be just as direct as her.
 But seeing the calm, almost fierce look on her hostess' face with hands clasped in her lap, it served to accentuate the difference between their ages again.
 And this reminded her about one more of Rukia's roles: that of a shinigami.
 A warrior, a fighter who faced monsters on a regular basis.
 It made karate matches seem absurdly immature by comparison.